fraunhoferhhi/X-maps/README.md

 | `--bias`  | Specifies the path to the bias file.
 This is only required for live camera usage. |
 | `--input`  | Specifies the path to either a .raw, .dat file for prerecorded sessions.
 Leave this parameter out for live capture. |
 | `--no-frame-dropping` | By default, events are dropped when the processing is too slow.
 Use this parameter to disable frame dropping, and process all incoming events. |

+### Compute evaluation on static ESL data

+As there is no dataset providing ground truth depth, we chose to check the correctness of X-Maps depth estimation by comparing it to the results of the init step of ESL, which performs a disparity search in time maps.
+The following steps describe how to download the ESL time maps, process them with the MC3D implementation of ESL, ESL init, and finally X-Maps.
+After all steps are completed, Table 1 of the paper will be printed.

+1. Create a local folder on the host machine to store the data, e.g. `/data/2022_ESL_Event_based_Structured_Light`.
+2. Add a `"mounts"` entry in `devcontainer.json`, that mounts the local folder to `/ESL_data` in the container.
+3. *Rebuild container* to reopen the project with the mounted folder.
+4. Terminal &rarr; Run Task... &rarr; *Run X-maps evaluation script*.

 <!-- ## Technical details -->